janis-j/cv-generator-collector/README.md

 # Cv generator and collector

-You can easaly create you're cv, edit it and store it, as well as push the button 'view' to see print preview in a nice cv template.
+You can easelly create your cv, edit it and store it, as well as push the button 'view' to see print preview in a nice cv template.

 ## Steps to get this project running locally on you're machine:

 ### 1. Clone GitHub repo using the repository url.

 Find a directory (folder)on your computer where you want to store the project.
-I make use of Laragon, so all my projects are inside a folder called www/, that is where I run the following command, which will pull the project from github and create a copy of it on my local computer at the “www” directory.
+For example, you can use Laragon, where all projects are inside a folder called www/, that is where you run the following command, which will pull the project from github and create a copy of it on my local computer at the “www” directory.

 `git clone https://github.com/janis-j/cv-generator-collector.git`